 Today’s healthcare leaders need both technical leadership expertise as well as a strong healthcare background.
-Bethel’s dual degree option saves students time and money to obtain an M.A. in Strategic Leadership and Doctor of Nursing Practice and prepares them for the complexities of leading a healthcare organization in an ever-changing market.
+Bethel’s dual degree option saves students time and money to obtain an M.A. in Strategic Leadership (MASL) and Doctor of Nursing Practice (DNP) and prepares them for the complexities of leading a healthcare organization in an ever-changing market.

 - Have earned a baccalaureate degree in nursing from a regionally accredited (or internationally recognized as equivalent) institution.